AASHE Sustainability Awards

 - Campus Sustainability Achievement Awards (three awards given)

-- Campus Sustainability Research Awards (three awards given)
+- Campus Sustainability Research Awards (six awards given)

 - Student Sustainability Leadership Award (one award given)